Fernando Cabo, the director of the Professional Shiatsu School has

 talking about.
 This concept is the basis of sotai too.

-obtain a licence to practise.
+licence to practise.

 one is likely to encounter in real-life situations, when people come to us